Wedding Dress 101 – Parts of a Wedding Dress

 PC: Dylan Wood Photo

-• V-neck: V-necklines, as seen on Fontaine by Maggie Sottero, come down to a point on the throat or chest.
+• V-neck: V-necklines, as seen on Garrison by Maggie Sottero, come down to a point on the throat or chest.
 They generally make brides look longer and taller, as they bring the eye upward toward your face and elongate the neck and body.

 Wedding Dress Sleeves and Straps